-Fellowships & Mini-Grants: May 20 is the annual deadline for NASA Nebraska Space Grant Fellowships and Mini-Grants.
-Occasionally, funding may be available beyond this date.
+Fellowships & Mini-Grants: Stay tuned for the NASA Nebraska Space Grant Fellowships and Mini-Grants FY25 deadline.
+Occasionally, funding may be available beyond the competition deadlines.

 NASA Internships: NASA selects interns on a rolling basis.
 It is important to submit all application materials to our office and through the NASA system as soon as possible for the best opportunity for selection.

 NASA is interested in the development of the future workforce for the science, technology, engineering, and math (STEM) fields.
 The NASA Nebraska Space Grant competitive fellowships are awarded to students with academic achievement and demonstrated interest in STEM careers.
 The fellowships require engagement in STEM fields, and therefore are not traditional scholarships.
 Students must propose a workforce development activity, research project, internship, or similar project for the fellowship.
 Click here for more information.

 NASA Centers across the U.S. offer internships to work with NASA scientists.
 NASA Nebraska Space Grant works with the NASA Centers to identify highly qualified students for these opportunities.
 Click here for more information, including the application process.

 These grants provide Nebraska faculty researchers with support for aerospace-related research to build ties with NASA scientists and conduct research important to NASA.
 The grants aim to elevate the aerospace-related research conducted in Nebraska for infrastructure building and workforce development opportunities.
 Click here for more information about the Research Mini-Grants, including the link to the application system and budget forms.